-Arriving at Da Nang International Airport by 12pm, we greet one another and meet our drivers, who take us to our first stop: the historic city Hoi An.
-A mix of Chinese, Japanese and Portuguese heritage helped contribute to the beauty and culture of this stunning colonial city, and for the next two days we'll enjoy and explore every inch of it we can.
-Our hotel sits on the banks of the Thu Bon River, a short walk from the city center.
-It features rooms with river views and an outdoor pool.
-This afternoon, our guides welcome us with a trip orientation and bike fitting before we head out into the Hoi An evening for a food tour by bike.
-An inspiration to foodies worldwide, we sample many of Hoi An's signature dishes as we pedal through town.
-We visit hole-in-the-wall food stalls, low-key local restaurants, and even a private home on an organic farm as we experience the full range of mouthwatering food that makes Hoi An a culinary treasure.
+Welcome to Vietnam!
+Arrive at Da Nang International Airport by noon.
+A personal transfer is provided to our riverside hotel in Hoi An.
+Hoi is a charming and historic Vietnam colonial city that owes its past to a mix of Chinese, Japanese and Portuguese heritage.
+For the next two days, we'll enjoy and explore every inch of it we can.
+This afternoon we will gather at our hotel, located on the banks of the Thu Bon River and a short walk from the city center, for a trip orientation and bike fitting.
+Afterward, we set out on a sweet food tour by bike.
+An inspiration to foodies worldwide, we sample many of Vietnam’s signature dishes as we pedal through town and the countryside.
+We visit a hole-in-the-wall food stall, a low-key local restaurant, and a family home on an organic farm.
+It’s the best way to experience the full range of mouthwatering Vietnamese food.
 Overnight in Hoi An.
 Dinner included.

 After the morning paddle, the rest of the day is yours, so go get into whatever you'd like.
 Hoi An has several highly rated cooking schools, so you might want to immerse yourself in the tastes of Vietnam by learning how to create some of its signature dishes.
 Our guides can point you toward the most trusted classes in town.
 More interested in the beverage side of things?
-There are a bunch of fun and educational (but who are we kidding: mostly fun) cocktail and craft beer tours in town that have popped up recently.
+There are a bunch of fun cafes offering delicious Vietnamese coffee to try.
 Overnight in Hoi An.
 Breakfast included.

 Today we saddle up for an exciting cycling challenge as we spin our way up and over Hai Van Pass, aka Pass of the Ocean Clouds.
 This iconic mountain pass has come to signify a demarcation between the north and the south of Vietnam.
 We have a full support van for the uphill ride and will enjoy a spectacular long descent into Lang Co Bay on the other side.
 The views are stunning, the route legendary, and the reward of lunching on one of the largest inland lagoons in the region make this ride truly one for the ages.